-Low-temperature powder coatings as an energy-efficient alternative
+Low-cure powder coatings as an energy-efficient alternative

 The prices for oil, gas and electricity are currently reaching record levels, putting the discussion around saving energy in a new light: in private households as well as in industry, because low energy consumption offers not only ecological aspects but above all economic advantages for companies.